featured image ornaments

 In full disclosure, because I’m a blogger and love the Christmas season, beginning to decorate early during this festive period makes me happy and excited.
 So there’s no unhappiness about pulling my holiday decorations out early.

 As I said above, I love purchasing pretty gift bags for presents.
-Home Goods and Jo Ann are my two favorite places to find a great selection every year.
+Home Goods and Jo Ann are my two favorite places to find a great selection.
 Home Goods also has an outstanding selection of tissue paper.
-Some may say I am a gift bag hoarder I can’t help myself.
+Some may say I am a gift bag and gift wrap hoarder I can’t help myself.

 CLOSE-UP-OF-RIBBON-AND-OLD-ORNAMENTS